abhyaasa/app/data/md/deck.md

 ## Filter cards

 A card may have any number of alpha-numeric tags and one numeric tag.
-Controls on this page allow you to limit the active cards to those that satisfy certain conditions.
+Controls on this page allow you to limit the active cards to those that satisfy specified conditions.

 **Range slider:** Use to limit active cards to those whose with numeric values within a selected range.